Inndy/kses/oop/oop.kses.changelog.md

 	  as both versions will be maintained with each release.

 	- kses now has some new attribute value checks: minlen, minval and valueless.
-See `docs/attribute-value-checks.md` for an explanation.
+See `Attribute Value Checks` in `DOCUMENT.md` for an explanation.

 	- For some reason, the Opera developers decided to make chr(173) a whitespace character in URL protocols, both when it occurs raw and in an